Premiership of Atal Bihari Vajpayee: Gujarat violence

 On 27 February 2002, the Sabarmati Express train was attacked at Godhra by a Muslim mob.
 59 Hindu pilgrims returning from Ayodhya were killed in the attack.
 Lasting for over a month, the riots claimed the lives of more than 1,000 people, mostly Muslims.
 The state government, led by Narendra Modi of the BJP, was severely criticised for being unable or unwilling to stop the violence.

 Vajpayee officially condemned the violence.
 Later Vajpayee made controversial remarks: "Wherever there are Muslims, they do not want to live in peace with others.
 Instead of living peacefully, they want to propagate their religion by creating terror in the minds of others."
 According to Sanjay Ruparelia, Vajpayee used Muslim terrorism to justify the violence in Gujarat.
 Ornit Shani believes that Vajpayee's government believed that Muslim provoked violence against themselves by simply being Muslim.
-The Milli Gazette criticized Vajpayee as "Muslim-bashing".
-Rafiq Dossani believes that Vajpayee was appealing to a post-9/11 neo-conservative mood.

-Vajpayee was accused of doing nothing to stop the violence.
-He later admitted his mistake in underestimating the violence and not doing enough to stop it.
+Vajpayee told that it was his mistake in underestimating the violence and not doing enough to stop it.

 K.R.
-Narayanan, then president of India, stated that the violence stemmed from a "conspiracy" between Vajpayee's central BJP-led government, and Gujarat's BJP government.
-Narayanan said he wrote several letters to Vajpayee asking him deploy the Indian army to quell the violence.
+Narayanan, then president of India said that he wrote several letters to Vajpayee asking him to deploy the Indian army to quell the violence.
 Narayanan didn't speak out against Vajpayee during his term as president.